earthcubeprojects-chords/chords/os.md

 ---

-See the [detailed instructions](control.html) if the Quick Start recipes are not adequate to get your portal running.
+See the [detailed instructions](control.html) if the Quick Start recipes are not adequate to get your portal running, and for additional information.

 ### Quick Start
 <ul class="nav nav-pills">